 Award-winning Mwende Gatabaki, 43, never stays in one job for too long.
 Currently at the African Development Bank, she's a problem solver and is highly sought after in the corporate world, writes JOAN BARSULAI

 Mwende Gatabaki was declared Africa’s leading ICT Achiever Top public sector CIO in Africa by Africa ICT Achievers in South Africa, in 2007.
-Mwende celebrates her CIO 100 award with her workmates Dee and Maryfrau Johnson in 2009.

 Mwende celebrates her CIO 100 award with her workmates Dee and Maryfrau Johnson in 2009.

 She became the first African to win the global ICT award ‘CIO 100’ — awarded by the US-based CIO magazine, in 2009.
 This is an ICT award that recognises champions in Africa with initiatives that exploit technology and boost the economy.
 Globe-trottingBorn in a family of 19, this high achiever, whose father is a chief, credits her success to a combination of her parents’ leadership abilities.

 Mwende receives the Top public sector CIO in Africa award in 2007